Stanleynista/Stanleynista/README.md

 <h3 align="left"> Hi, I'm Stanley Leão Alves 👋 </h3>

-- Looking for a career **transition** to Data Analyst
 - São Paulo, BR
-- Data and ML enthusiast
+- I'm Currently looking for opportunities in the Data field.
+- I'm tech enthusiast and I love to learn.
 - Passionate about how Data can change the world for better
-- Currently looking for opportunities.
-I love to learn.
 - Just a little addicted to coffee ☕

 ### Tech Skills